andreiztm/windows-itpro-docs/windows/deployment/upgrade/resolution-procedures.md

 <tr><td style='padding:0in 4pt 0in 4pt;border:dotted #FFFFFF 0.0pt;'><b>Cause</b>
 <tr><td style='padding:0in 4pt 0in 4pt;border:dotted #FFFFFF 0.0pt;'>A driver has caused an illegal operation.
 <br>Windows was not able to migrate the driver, resulting in a rollback of the operating system.
 <br>This is a SafeOS boot failure, typically caused by drivers or non-Microsoft disk encryption software.
+Non-Microsoft disk encryption management software which forces BitLocker to be enabled can also cause this error.
 </table>
 </td>